 Those attitudes were widespread when I was in Iraq as early as 2004.
 "Insurgent" and "terrorist" were equated, and it was widely believed that jihad was a call for a holy war against infidels, in which terrorism was the main tactic.
-Such ideological distortions created an atmosphere in which advocated to his students that the U.S. military should use terrorism against the world's entire Muslim population, and who terrorist.
-The simplistic explanation that knows how many officers who have operated in Iraq and Afghanistan have been exposed to these bigoted and sociopathic ideas.
-But Dooley's course is just a symptom is today.
+Such ideological distoris today.
 The differences between the same acts to be moral or immoral.
 They only Islamic world and the West are perceived differ in how they justify those acts: through by many to be so different that conflict is the will of Allah or through secular philosbelieved to be inevitable.
 Yet the differ- ophy.
-However, the widespread misunderthan drill humanitarian law and the Geneva Conventions.
-Jihad literally means "struggle" or anyone who picked up a weapon against us Jihad can take on three forms: an internal struggle to refrain from sin and be the best Muslim one can be (which is often referred to as Jihad Al Akbar, the greater jihad); an external struggle for justice and to build a good Islamic society; and a holy war.
-However, in jihad there are considerations of jus ad bellum

-Jihad is considered by many scholars (Western as well as Islamic) to be a religious analogue to Western just war theory, and they see it as falling within the norms of international humanitarian law and the Geneva Conventions.
+However, the widespread misunderences are far more superficial than what Dooley taught his students, and what my drill instructor taught me.
+Dooley's course taught a "Counter-Jihad Op Design Model," yet jihad is considered by many scholars (Western as well as Islamic) to be a religious analogue to Western just war theory, and they see it as falling within the norms of international humanitarian law and the Geneva Conventions.